Elguerrero11/Stellar-Framework/README.md

 # StellarFramework
  About this framework:

+   Important advice: I have to change the license of remove conditions in that, but I will not do at this moment.
+Anyway for sure I will not remove the License and copyright notice condition.

    - This is a framework and librery that I am doing for all the plugins I will do in the future, private and publics.
    - Include small plugins or more big like gamemodes.